Polymer/old-docs-site/app/2.0/start/install-2-0.md

 ### Use the Polymer CLI to create an application template and install Polymer {#use-cli}

-The Polymer CLI requires Node.js, npm and Bower.
+The Polymer CLI requires Node.js, npm, Git and Bower.
 For full installation instructions, see [the Polymer CLI documentation](../docs/tools/polymer-cli.md).

 1. Install the Polymer CLI.